lazysegtree/superfile/Notes.md

 ## Misc corner cases
 - [ ] string_funcion.isTextFile read a hard coded value of buffer 1024, this should be a defined constant
+- [ ] ranger is able to detec a binary file renamed to .txt and not preview it.
+  - `file` command can too.
+  - `https://github.com/file-go/fil` - This go packet can do that too.
+Cross platform.

+## Refractoring
+- [ ] Code duplication in model_render.filePreviewPanelRender for text files.
+- [ ] Constants like "\n --- " + icon.Error + " Error open file ---" should be defined at one place
 # Usage and Setup

 ## Build in windows